Skip to content

 dedup.flexfs identifies files with identical content within a flexFS volume and optionally replaces duplicates with hard links, reclaiming storage space without altering the visible file structure.

 1. Candidate discovery: The metadata server identifies files that share the same size and block count — a fast, metadata-only operation.
+All paths are returned, including multiple hard links to the same inode.

 Terminal window